-• ECTS and ECVET
+5.3.
+ECTS and ECVET

-What is the procedure in vocational education and training (MBO/VET)?
-ECTS was developed for and is used in the higher education sector, whereas the vocational education and training sector uses ECVET.
+ECTS was developed for and is used in the higher education sector.
+ECVET was developed for the vocational education and training sector (VET).
 ECVET is the abbreviation of European Credit System for Vocational Education and Training.
-It was developed in 2009 as a European system for the recognition of academic achievements attained elsewhere in VET.
+It was launched in 2009 as a European system for the recognition of academic achievements attained in vocational education, including Dutch middelbaar beroepsonderwijs (MBO).
+The implementation of ECVET was supported by the European Commission.